mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

 .. code-block:: python

-	lc.bind(worker, api=[Xy,])
+	lc.bind(worker, entry_point=[Xy,])

-It detects the declaration of an API and passes a special argument at process creation time.
+It detects the declaration of an *object entry point* and passes a special argument at process creation time.
 This directs the asynchronous framework within the new ``worker`` to make a special connection back to the parent process.
 Further background routing occurs such that any message sent to the :class:`~.ProcessObject` in the server (i.e. ``worker_address``) travels across the connection and is delivered to the :func:`worker()` instance through the :meth:`~.Buffering.input()` function.
 Responses sent to the ``self.return_address`` by the :func:`worker()` function find their way back to the original sender, i.e. the :func:`server()` instance in the server process.